ricardojmendez/UnitySteerExamples/SampleList.md

 (**Note**: There is a bug occasionally causing an invalid rotation assignment attempt which I am looking into)

+## Neighbors-Cohesion

+Instantiates a set of agents whose main behaviour is to stay away close to their detected neighbours.
+Run the scene after you’ve gone through te Neighbors-Alignment and Neighbors-Separation experiments.

+Things to experiment with:

+* What’s the general agent behaviour?
+* What happens if you increase the SteerForCohesion behaviour’s comfort distance?
+What happens if you decrease it?
+* Does the behaviour change if you change the SteerForNeighborGroup angle property from 45 to 90?
+How about 120?

 # Advanced examples